dominic-smith/dominic-smith.github.io/index.md

     <a name="research"></a>

 <h2>Work in Progress</h2>
-                <div class="paper"><a href="https://www.bls.gov/osmr/research-papers/2020/pdf/ec200080.pdf" rel="noopener noreferrer" target="_blank">The Evolution of U.S. Retail Concentration</a> BLS Working Paper 526</div>
+                <div class="paper"><a href="https://www.bls.gov/osmr/research-papers/2020/pdf/ec200080.pdf" rel="noopener noreferrer" target="_blank">The Evolution of U.S. Retail Concentration</a> [Submitted] <br> BLS Working Paper 526</div>
                 <div class="coauthors"> with <a href="https://sites.google.com/site/sergiocampod" rel="noopener noreferrer" target="_blank">Sergio Ocampo</a> </div>
-                <div class="summary">Increases in concentration are a salient feature of industry dynamics during the past 30 years.
-This trend is particularly notable in the U.S. retail sector, where large national firms have replaced small local firms.
-Existing work focuses on national trends.
-Yet, less is known about the dynamics of concentration in local markets, and the relationship between local and national trends.
-We address this issue by providing a novel decomposition of the national Herfindahl-Hirschman Index into a local and a cross-market component.
-We measure concentration using new data on product-level revenue for all U.S. retail stores.
-Despite concentration increasing in 83 percent of markets between 1997 and 2007, the cross-market component explains 98 percent of the rise in national concentration, reflecting the expansion of multi-market firms.
+                <div class="summary">Increases in concentration have been a salient feature of industry dynamics during the past 30 years.
+This trend is particularly notable in the U.S. retail sector, where large national firms have displaced small local firms.
+Existing work focuses on national trends, yet less is known about the dynamics of concentration in local markets and the relationship between local and national trends.
+We address these issues by providing a novel decomposition of the national Herfindahl-Hirschman Index into a local and a cross-market component.
+We measure concentration using new data on product-level revenue for all U.S. retail stores and find that despite local concentration increasing by 34 percent between 1992 and 2012, the cross-market component explains 99 percent of the rise in national concentration, reflecting the expansion of multi-market firms.
 We estimate an oligopoly model of retail competition and find that the increase in markups implied by rising local concentration had a modest effect on retail prices.</div>
 <div class ="figures">
 <strong>Key Equation:</strong> National HHI = 0.02xLocal HHI + 0.98xCross-Market HHI
 <ul>